elimelt/ngrams/docs/checkpoint1.md

 ## Future Directions

-In later iterations, we plan to experiment with neural network architectures with token-based (as opposed to character-based) feature representations.
+In later iterations, we plan to experiment with neural network architectures (in pytorch).

+One approch is token-based (as opposed to character-based) feature representations.
 We will explore semantic feature representations in hopes of making more-informed predictions.
+A simpler option is the bag of n-grams (n is a hyperparameter) feature representation.